kenny101/ecl-take-home/README.md

 bun i # installs the node dependencies bun run cli.ts <pathname> <N highest scores>

-# Running with compiled executable:
+# Or you can run this with the compiled executable:
 ./highest ./data/basic.data 2
 ```